alexfernandez/alexfernandez.github.io/2022/kubernetes-right-tool.md

 so the cows cannot get on top of it;
 He needs a cumbersome tapered structure at the ends.

-The engineer comes by and suggests a simple cable-stayed bridge, which would not be a huge investment compared to all the materials already used: poured concrete and steel cables.
+The engineer comes by and suggests a simple cable-stayed bridge (4), which would not be a huge investment compared to all the materials already used: poured concrete and steel cables.